ircv3/ircv3.github.io/_irc/index.md

 The [`cap-notify` spec](http://ircv3.net/specs/extensions/cap-notify-3.2.html)
 allows clients to be sent notifications when caps are added to or removed from the server.
 This is useful in cases like SASL when the authentication layer disconnects (and thus, SASL authentication is no longer possible).
+As a note, this extension is **automatically enabled** if clients request v3.2 capability negotiation.

 ## [Message Tags](http://ircv3.net/specs/core/message-tags-3.2.html)